-Language, Dieture Naming (DDANC) - Language: Picture Naming (RBANS) - Attention/Executive Functioning: Semantic Fluency, Digit Span, Coding (RBANS) Secondary outcomes CSF biomarker outcomes - Aβ, t-tau, p-tau Neuroimaging outcomes (MRI) - Hippocampal & whole brain volume - Vascular burden (WML, infarcts, lacunes, microbleeds, superficial siderosis) EXPLORATORY Cognitive outcomes OUTCOMES - Working Memory: Dot Counting (NIH Examiner) - Choice Reaction Time and Set Shifting: Flanker (NIH Examiner/Toolbox) - Paired Associate Learning: Name/Face Pairs (University of California, San Francisco) - Allocentric Space: Four Mountains Task (Cambridge Cognitive Neurosciences) - Navigation in Egocentric Space: Virtual Reality Supermarket Trolley (University College London) Other clinical outcomes - Depression: 30-item Geriatric Depression Scale (GDS) - Anxiety: State-Trait Anxiety Inventory (STAI) - Sleep: Pittsburgh Sleep Quality Index - Everyday functioning: Amsterdam Instrumental Activities of Daily Living Questionnaire Neuroimaging outcomes Structural MRI - Cortical thickness, deep grey matter volumes - Fractional anisotropy (FA) of temporal lobe, diffusion kurtosis (multi b-value DTI), network alterations Functional MRI - Global & parietal CBF - Changes within the default-mode network & relation with hippocampal activity (rsfMRI) - Bolus arrival time (multi-delay ASL) - Network analysis (rsfMRI) OTHER Sociodemographic and lifestyle factors, family history of AD/dementia in first ASSESSMENTS degree relatives, medical history, comorbidity, medication use, BMI, waist-hip ratio, blood pressure, CDR, MMSE.
-Dementia diagnosed by the participant's physician Physical examination APOE genotype, Polygenic Scores Collection of CSF and blood, urine & saliva samples for future biomarker FOLLOWIE assessments (emerging AD biomarkers) FOLLOW-UP Research participants will be followed-up every 6 months during the first year (to ensure a minimum of two cognitive assessments before potential recruitment into the EPAD PoC trial), and then annually.
+- functional regional and network measures OTHER MEASURES Sociodemographic and lifestyle factors, family history of AD/dementia in first degree relatives, medical history, comorbidity, medication use, BMI, waist-hip ratio, blood pressure, CDR, MMSE, GDS, STAI, Pittsburgh Sleep Quality Index, Vascular burden (WML, infarcts, lacunes, microbleeds, superficial siderosis), Dementia diagnosed by the participant's physician Physical examination APOE genotype, Polygenic Scores Collection of CSF and blood, urine & saliva samples for future biomarker assessments (emerging AD biomarkers) FOLLOW-UP Research participants will be followed-up every 6 months during the first year (to ensure a minimum of two cognitive assessments before potential recruitment into the EPAD PoC trial), and then annually.
 Cognitive and clinical assessments will be conducted every 6 months during the first year, and then annually.
 CSF, blood urine and saliva samples will be collected annually.
-Structural MRI assessments will be done annually, and functional MRI assessments will be done annually in a sub-sets of participants.
+Structural MRI assessments will be done annually in a sub-sets of participants.
 STUDY PERIOD EPAD LCS will initially run until the end of December 2019.
 Extension of consent will be sought after 4 years.
 To allow adequate modelling and run in data, research participants will have to have at least 6 months of participation in the EPAD LCS prior to potential recruitment into the EPAD PoC trial.
-Research participants may leave EPAD LCS due to withdrawn consent, entry into the EPAD PoC trial, entry into another clinical trial or whenever EPAD LCS OTATIOTICAL research participant exclusion criteria are met.
-STATISTICAL Starting point of modelling is mixed effects models.
-Model complexity will ANALYSIS subsequently increase and ultimately focus on latent trajectory/class models and non-parametric Bayesian models using Gaussian processes.
-More complex joint modelling methods will integrate various data types (e.g. biomarkers, cognitive) I modelling methods will integrate various data types (e.g. biomarkers, cognitive)

-and thus use all available information more efficiently.
+Research participants may leave EPAD LCS due to withdrawn consent, entry into the EPAD PoC trial, entry into another clinical trial or whenever EPAD LCS research participant exclusion criteria are met.
+STATISTICAL ANALYSIS Starting point of modelling is mixed effects models.
+Model complexity will subsequently increase and ultimately focus on latent trajectory/class models and non-parametric Bayesian models using Gaussian processes.
+More complex joint modelling methods will integrate various data types (e.g. biomarkers, cognitive) and thus use all available information more efficiently.
 Cross-validation will be used to check modelling assumptions.
 For the purpose of the EPAD PoC trial, modelling will identify and rank strata of subpopulations of different probability.
-Each sub-population will have a profile of biomarkers and other measurements, and this stratification will be used to identify potential treatments, the size of potential treatment effects, and to guide the flow of research participants from EPAD LCS into subsequent arms of the EPAD PoC trial.
-These strata in the first instance may accord with current definitions of pre-clinical and prodromal AD^{3,4,5}.
+Each subpopulation will have a profile of biomarkers and other measurements, and this stratification will be used to identify potential treatments, the size of potential treatment effects, and to guide the flow of research participants from EPAD LCS into subsequent arms of the EPAD PoC trial.
+These strata in the first instance may accord with current definitions of pre-clinical and prodromal AD .

-Dubois B et al. Advancing research diagnostic criteria for Alzheimer's disease: the IWG-2 criteria.
+&lt;sup>4 Dubois B et al. Advancing research diagnostic criteria for Alzheimer's disease: the IWG-2 criteria.
 Lancet Neurol.
 2014;13(6):614-29.

-Sperling RA et al. Toward defining the preclinical stages of Alzheimer's disease: recommendations from the National Institute on Aging-Alzheimer's Association workgroups on diagnostic guidelines for Alzheimer's disease.
+&lt;sup>5 Sperling RA et al. Toward defining the preclinical stages of Alzheimer's disease: recommendations from the National Institute on Aging-Alzheimer's Association workgroups on diagnostic guidelines for Alzheimer's disease.
 Alzheimers Dement.
 2011;7(3):280-92.

-Albert MS et al. The diagnosis of mild cognitive impairment due to Alzheimer's disease: recommendations from the National Institute on Aging-Alzheimer's Association workgroups on diagnostic guidelines for Alzheimer's disease.
+&lt;sup>6 Albert MS et al. The diagnosis of mild cognitive impairment due to Alzheimer's disease: recommendations from the National Institute on Aging-Alzheimer's Association workgroups on diagnostic guidelines for Alzheimer's disease.
 Alzheimers Dement.
 2011;7(3):270-9